haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/0_NodeIntro/README.md

 - src/routes/building.ts  (Remove so far all related to DB, db_knex, authenticator, admin, statist, planner.
 Put some fake data returned)

 # Task this week
-1. Follow the lesson recording on how to make the backend to work for one route to work (no DB yet, no authenticatio or roles) and tested.
+1. Follow the lesson recording on how to make the backend to work for one route to work (no DB yet, no authentication or roles) and tested.
+1. You might need to install more modules, e.g. module with types for MySQLError or such.
 1. Using same model, add there src/routes/category.ts   (Category will have id -number and name -string, and optional description -longer string).
 Make three fake Category routes of your choice.
 GET, GET (all), POST, PUT, DELETE.
-(Later they can be made to be real knex+mariadb routes)
+(Later they can be made to be real knex+mariadb routes).
+Make some programming logic, e.g. could check that the POSTed Category's name does not exist already, and that PUTted Category's id exists.
+Or some other programming you can then test.
+1. Create some validators for the routes, using the existing models
-1. Create a PDF containing src/routes/index.ts src/routes/category.ts src/validationHandler/*.ts
+1. Create a PDF containing src/routes/index.ts src/routes/category.ts src/validationHandler/*.ts  AND some PostMan screens (request & data, result)
-**Note:** You don't need to edit root index, logger, responseHandlers, validate function or so common parts.
+**Note:** You most likely don't need to edit root index, logger, responseHandlers, validate function or so common parts.
 Only building parts while doing the demo, and then only category related parts.

 # TypeScript - What TypeScript features will we use?
 - parameter type, return type, assignment type checking / enforcing